We all have some level of awareness about identity theft through personal experience or the media.

 For the latest COVID-19 assistance, resources, news, and upcoming business assistance programming opportunities, visit our regularly updated COVID-19 Resources for Small Business page at wyomingsbdc.org/covid19.

-Jim Drever is an SBDC regional director for Albany and Carbon counties.
-He can be reached at (307) 766-3505 or at email@example.com.
+Jim Drever is the Wyoming SBDC Network regional director for Albany and Carbon counties.
+He can be reached at (307) 766-3505 or at firstname.lastname@example.org.